sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Processes-and-Virtual-Memory.md

 A **process** is an instance of a running program.
 A process acts as if they have full access to the CPU and registers (due to context switching provided by the kernel).

 Each process has a PID (process ID).
 At any given instance, a CPU is only running one process at a time.
 However the CPU will **context switch** between different processes.
-A CPU with multiple cores can truly run multiple processes at a time.
+A CPU with multiple cores can actually run multiple processes at a time.

 If a process is context switched out, it needs to store the CPU register values so that they can be loaded back in when it's the process' turn to be executed by the CPU again.